nhn/tui.grid/docs/themes.md

 You can see all available options at the `tui.Grid.applyTheme()` section of the [API page](http://nhn.github.io/tui.grid/latest).

-### Example page
+### Example

-You can apply preset themes and customize them with a sample grid [here](http://nhn.github.io/tui.grid/latest/tutorial-example07-applying-themes).
+You can apply preset themes and customize them with a sample grid [here](http://nhn.github.io/tui.grid/latest/tutorial-example07-themes).